FuelLabs/sway/docs/slides/dbg.md

 [src/vec.sw:931:13] = [1, 2, 3]
 ```

-Different from `AbiEncode`, `Debug` auto implementation works for any primitive data type.
-Including: `raw_ptr`, `raw_slice`, `refs` etc...
-So the compiler will generate auto implementation for any type, unless a custom implementation is found.
+Different from `AbiEncode`, `Debug` auto implementation works for any primitive data type, including `raw_ptr`, `raw_slice`, references, etc. So the compiler will generate auto implementation for any type, unless a custom implementation is found.

 ---
 # Debug vs Release

 `__dbg` will never have any use when running on chain.
 The VM will never implement the `EcalHandler` as we saw above.
-So deploying binaries with it, would be wasteful.
+So deploying binaries with it would be wasteful.

 For this reason we completely strip everything when compiling in `--release` mode.
 So in release: